JohnTroony/T0rn/README.md

 I'll include a detailed user guide of the scripts later, but if you understand PHP go ahead and have some fun :)

 P.S. > you are not limited to Facebook only!
-Clone any website you want and be creative *wink*
+Clone any website you want and be creative ;) wink!

 Check a live hosted sample in the url below: